emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Soft98

+For it to work, you have to turn off adblocker for soft98 and use the [Adguard Extra userscript](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#userscript), not the extension as it will not work.

+***

 #### Foxit Warning

 The installer tries to install McAfee WebAdvisor + PhantomPDF Business.
 They can be skipped by clicking "decline" both times.